30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The Year of Magical Thinking

-A NY Times bestseller, this book is an instant tear-jerker, encapsulating an insurmountable amount of grief, tragedy, and life.
+A New York Times bestseller, this book is an instant tear-jerker, encapsulating an insurmountable amount of grief, tragedy, and life.
 The book is about a grieving wife who is trying to make sense of life and take back control after her husband's demise.
 It is a simple, nuanced, and universal portrait of life that makes you think about the moments in between, about the little things, and how they carry the realities and essence of life.

 Things Fall Apart by Chinua Achebe